 Advancing-Team Based Care

-The Advancing Team-Based Care Initiative builds off the Team-Based Care Initiative in which JSI collaborated with Leibig-Shepherd, the Colorado Community Health Network (CCHN) and, the Center for Accelerating Care Transformation (ACT Center) at Kaiser Permanente Washington Health Research Institute (formerly known as the MacColl Center for Health Care Innovation), to serve as technical assistance partners (TAP).
-The TAP assisted a cohort of 19 primary care practices (non-profit and private safety net providers) in optimizing their existing care teams to deliver coordinated, high quality care by working collaboratively with patients to accomplish shared goals.
+The Advancing Team-Based Care Initiative builds off the Team-Based Care Initiative in which JSI collaborated with Leibig-Shepherd, the Colorado Community Health Network (CCHN), and the Center for Accelerating Care Transformation (ACT Center) at Kaiser Permanente Washington Health Research Institute (formerly known as the MacColl Center for Health Care Innovation), to serve as technical assistance partners (TAP).
+The TAP assisted a cohort of 19 primary care practices (non-profit and private safety net providers) in optimizing their existing care teams to deliver coordinated, high-quality care by working collaboratively with patients to accomplish shared goals.

 The Colorado Health Foundation’s Commitment to Advancing Team-Based Care